 What is Gilroy Stained Glass’ background?

-Laura and I (John) have been involved in producing stained glass since 1984 when we began an intensive apprentice education in one of England’s oldest studios, founded in 1788, where we mastered the traditional skills used in creating new windows and in the preservation and restoration of existing windows.
+Laura and I (John) have been involved in producing stained glass since 1984 when we began an intensive apprentice education in what was then England’s oldest stained glass studio, founded in 1788.
+Under the tutelage of R.W.
+Coomber FMGP, SGAA and J.A.
+Crombie ARCA, AMGP, we mastered the traditional skills used in creating new windows and in the preservation and restoration of existing windows.
 This type of education, with skilled and experienced artists teaching younger artists, is very rare now that many of the large and long established studios have closed.
 We were the final artists to have completed our training before James Clark and Eaton of Bristol (formerly John Hall & Sons) closed their doors for the last time, and we feel honoured that we can trace our professional lineage back over 150 years.

 It was a natural progression in 1999 to become Gilroy Stained Glass and achieve our ambition of opening our own studio.
-Laura, as the primary designer, was elected an Associate of the British Society of Master Glass Painters (AMGP) in 2000, and our work is regularly featured in the Journal of Stained Glass, published in London.
+Laura, as the primary designer, was elected an Associate of the British Society of Master Glass Painters (AMGP) in 2000 and our studio is also a Professional Member of the Stained Glass Association of America.
+Our work is regularly featured in the Journal of Stained Glass, published in London, and in the Stained Glass Quarterly magazine.
 Subsequently, we wanted more opportunity to expand our design and glass painting opportunities, and this led to the decision to move to North America where newer buildings increase this kind of opportunity.
 Our research, and Laura’s heritage in Canada, led us in 2005 to Vancouver, Canada, as a location where we could further our portfolio in a beautiful and stimulating environment.

 What is the difference between authentic stained glass and a leaded window?